AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/google-analytics-charts-regex.md

 (with regex syntax help)

-After you have connected your [[!DNL Google Analytics] account](../../data-analyst/importing-data/integrations/google-analytics.md), you are able to create charts from your [!DNL Google Analytics] data.
+After you have connected your [[!DNL Google Analytics] account](../../data-analyst/importing-data/integrations/google-analytics.md), you can create charts with your [!DNL Google Analytics] data.

 ## Create [!DNL Google Analytics] Charts